Prominent Virginia doctor and his tour guide murdered in Belize

 Breaking News Emails

-A prominent Virginia physician who was on vacation in Belize over the weekend was murdered along with his tour guide, officials said.
+A prominent Virginia physician who was on vacation in Belize over the weekend was shot to death along with his tour guide — who had been targeted by a local gangster, officials said Tuesday.

-Dr. Gary Swank, 53, a cardiologist with the Carilion Clinic in Roanoke, also taught at Virginia Tech's medical school, according to the hospital.
+Dr. Gary Swank, 53, an interventional cardiologist at the Carilion Clinic in Roanoke and the medical director of the clinic’s Cardiac Catheterization Lab, also taught at Virginia Tech's medical school, according to the hospital.
+The State Department also confirmed Swank's death.

-"Today we learned the tragic news that Dr. Gary Swank, interventional cardiologist, medical director of Carilion Clinic’s Cardiac Catheterization Lab and an associate professor of internal medicine at the Virginia Tech Carilion School of Medicine, was found murdered, along with his local tour guide," according to a hospital statement issued Monday.
+"We are heartbroken at the loss of our incredible husband and devoted father Gary Swank, M.D., who we will forever cherish," his family said in a statement released by the hospital Tuesday.

-"We are heartbroken at his loss.
-Dr. Swank was a well-respected and well-loved colleague who, each and every day, embodied the values that we hold dear.
-His absence leaves a void in our team and in our community.
-Our thoughts, prayers and attention are now focused on helping his family navigate this difficult time."
+"His senseless murder has left us to mourn a purposeful life ended too soon."

 Swank, an avid fly fisherman, was traveling with his wife and school-age children, neighbors told NBC affiliate WSLS in Roanoke.